Wrongful Death Accident Attorneys in South Carolina

-Losing a loved one is a devastating experience for those left behind causing sadness, grief, loneliness, and a void that can never be filled.
+Losing a loved one is a devastating experience for those left behind, causing sadness, grief, loneliness, and a void that can never be filled.
 When an unexpected death is caused by the willful, reckless, or negligent acts of another, the at-fault party should be held accountable.
-In many situations, correcting the wrong requires a case to be filed by an experienced, committed, and diligent South Carolina Wrongful Death Attorney.
-Contact an experienced South Carolina Wrongful Death Attorney at the Strom Law Firm to protect your rights and obtain the compensation you deserve.
+In many situations, correcting the wrong requires a case to be filed by experienced, committed, and diligent South Carolina wrongful death attorneys.

 FILING A WRONGFUL DEATH CLAIM

-The wrongful death lawyer can pursue an action on behalf of the spouse, children, parents, or other heirs of the decedent.
-The experienced lawyers at the Strom Law Firm in the state of South Carolina can help assist with the initial probate court process by helping the heir(s) and beneficiaries in obtaining the necessary designation in probate court to begin the process of filing a wrongful death action.
+A South Carolina wrongful death attorney can pursue an action on behalf of the spouse, children, parents, or other heirs of the decedent.
+The experienced lawyers at the Strom Law Firm in South Carolina can help assist with the initial probate court process, to help the heir(s) and beneficiaries in obtaining the necessary designation in probate court to begin the process of filing a wrongful death action.

-Many different types of accidents and actions can lead to wrongful death:
+Many different types of accidents and actions can lead to a wrongful death:

-Eighteen-wheelers are massive modes of transportation that can cause devastating injuries or death during collisions or SUV roadway accidents.
+Big-wheelers are massive modes of transportation that can cause devastating injuries or death during collisions or other major roadway accidents.
 Many truck drivers are bound by federal regulations when licensed to operate such large machinery, which includes their allowable hours of service and monitoring the weights of their loads, and required vehicle maintenance.
-If an investigation proves a truck driver has failed to maintain their log or fallen asleep because they have driven over the allowable number of hours, or any number of other violations, including violations related to drugs or alcohol, maintenance, fitness for duty issues, then this could be caused to file a wrongful death claim.
+If an investigation proves a truck driver has failed to maintain their log or fallen asleep because they have driven over the allowable number of hours, or any number of other violations, including violations related to drugs or alcohol, maintenance, fitness for duty issues, etc., this could be cause to file a wrongful death claim.

-There is no dispute that car collisions have led to fatal accidents.
-According to the South Carolina Department of Public Safety, a fatal collision occurred on South Carolina roadways every 9.5 hours in 2017.
+There is no dispute car collisions have led to fatal accidents.
+According to the South Carolina Department of Public Safety, a deadly crash occurred on South Carolina roadways every 9.5 hours in 2017.
 If a loved one’s death is caused by a driver who is intoxicated, under the influence of drugs or alcohol, or otherwise acting in a reckless manner, such as texting while driving, you may be entitled to compensation for punitive damages as well under the wrongful death statute.

 There are many jobs and professions that are dangerous to perform.
 Even in positions where the environment provides little danger, many different injuries can happen at work.
 Especially in careers that require the use of heavy machinery and strenuous activity (like climbing up poles or onto roofs), injuries on the job can be severe and fatal.
 Construction sites can be particularly dangerous and are often controlled by a number of different people.
-You may be entitled to more than the benefits provided under worker’s compensation.
-If a loved one was killed while on the job, contact a South Carolina Wrongful Death Attorney near me at the Strom Law Firm today to let us evaluate whether any third party may also be responsible.
+You might be entitled to more than the benefits provided under worker’s compensation if a loved one was killed while on the job.
+Contact the Strom Law Firm today to let us evaluate whether any third party may also be responsible.

-Many medications are put on the shelves before much is known on the effects of taking the medication.
-This could include situations where a medication has been linked to cancer or someone has died from a condition caused by the medication.
+Many medications are put on the shelves before much is known on the effects of taking the drug.
+This could include situations where a medicine has been linked to cancer, or someone has died from a condition caused by the medication.
 An improperly labeled drug that caused the death of a loved one could constitute a wrongful death claim.